Destroy All Monsters (1968)

 Directed by Ishirô Honda

 Intended to be the last “Godzilla” movie Toho made, “Destroy All Monsters” is set decades in the future and boasts more monsters than had ever been shown so far in the franchise.
 Director Ishirô Honda returned to helm, after Jun Fukuda sat in the director’s chair for the prior two movies.
 The attention given to the sequel by Toho didn’t translate into a large budget, though, and the monsters appearing in the movie were chosen based on what costumes were readily available in storage.
-A new Godzilla suit was made for the occasion, though, and this one might have looked better than any that had come before.
+That said, a new Godzilla suit was made for the occasion…and this one might have looked better than any that had come before.

 “Destroy All Monsters” is a misleading title, at least without a comma.
 “Destroy All, Monsters,” might have been better, because the story begins in earnest when Monsterland—the island where all the world’s monsters have successfully been relocated and securely kept—is raided by aliens known as the Kilaaks.
 Their goal is to take control of the monsters using radio waves and use the creatures to take over Earth.
 And they’re successful, in the beginning, sending monsters to Paris, Beijing, Moscow, New York, and other metropolises.
 A Japanese astronaut crew, who has just returned to Earth from the Moon, is sent back up to seek the aliens’ base.
 Destroying the base, and the signal being used to control the world’s monsters, seems to be the last hope the citizens of Earth have of survival.